Skip to main content

 Biographical Note

-During an around-the-world flight attempt in 1937 she and navigator Fred Noonan disappeared over the central Pacific Ocean.
-Earhart, Noonan, and her plane were never found, though searches continue to present day.
+During an attempt to circumnavigate the globe in 1937, she and navigator Fred Noonan disappeared over the central Pacific Ocean.
+Earhart, Noonan, and her Lockheed Model 10-E Electra were never found, though searches continue to present day.
 Earhart was declared legally dead on January 5, 1939.
+Earhart was posthumously inducted into the National Aviation Hall of Fame in 1968 and the National Women's Hall of Fame in 1973.

 Biographical Information Files - E